 GNSS receiver manufacturers adopt these new features and may also implement internal countermeasures.
 These technologies can be used to protect the receiver from man-made interference like jamming and may be used to protect the receiver also from spoofing in some cases.

 Receiver antennas may also be physically protected from interferences (e.g. reflections) by installing a metal plate under the antenna to block the unwanted signals.
 This may also help to eliminate jamming sources located below the receiving antenna installation height.
+In some cases it is possible to define allowable reception angle in receiver software.

 In some cases, having two antennas makes it possible to compare the information received from each antenna.
 Thus, some vulnerabilities such as spoofing, is possible to detect through the fact that the information is not consistent between the antennas.